jtemporal/HTMLandCSS/README.md

-# HTMLandCSS
+# HTML & CSS for beginners

-Code academy HTML &amp; CSS for begginners coding
+Code academy HTML &amp; CSS for beginners coding course, which can be found [here](https://www.codecademy.com/tracks/htmlcss)